 Systems and Safety

-The systems research group develops novel, holistic approaches for characterising and managing the safe and sustainable performance of complex systems, including human factors.
-Key areas of work include sustainable systems, problem structuring methods, the vulnerability and resilience of infrastructures and safety and vulnerability of embedded software systems.
-Within the Systems group, the Safety Systems Research Centre performs novel research into the safe and resilient performance of complex systems, including computational and organisational factors.
-The SSRC is also part of the Bristol-Oxford Nuclear Research Centre, and Bristol’s strategic relationship with EDF.
+The infrastructure systems research group develops novel, holistic approaches for characterising and managing the safe and sustainable performance of complex socio-technical systems.
+Key areas of work include sustainable systems, problem structuring methods, the vulnerability and resilience of infrastructures, infrastructure interdependencies, smart cities and communities, and safety and vulnerability of embedded software systems.
+Within the infrastructure systems research group, the Safety Systems Research Centre performs novel research into the safe and resilient performance of complex systems, including computational and organisational factors.
+The centre is also part of the Bristol-Oxford Nuclear Research Centre, and Bristol’s strategic relationship with EDF.

-Civil Engineering PhD graduates are found in a variety of careers including world leading research all over the world.
+Civil engineering PhD graduates are found in a variety of careers, including world-leading research.
 Many also work as consultants or as part of large-scale engineering industries.